gregk27/2020-WPI-Game-Jam/Backend/readme.md

 # Backend API
 The backend API is used to interface with the leaderboard system and check which features have been unlocked.

-The API has 3 endpoints
+The API has 4 endpoints
 - `GET /status`
+- `GET /progression`
 - `POST /addScore`
 - `GET /scoreData`